Krill paradox: Changing climates and its effects on krill/other species

-Norwegian and Chinese fisheries like Bio Marine and The CNFC bring in approximately 450,000 tons of krill each year from the South Ocean.
+Norwegian and Chinese fisheries like Bio Marine and The CNFC bring in approximately 450,000 tons of krill each year from the Southern Ocean.
 Norwegian ships take up about 60 percent of the total of caught krill for the purpose of aquaculture feed and to extract krill oil for Omega 3 supplements.
 The current catch limit instated by the CCAMLR is around 620,000 tons, making up 10 percent of the sustainable yield.
 However, this current catch limit is extremely outdated, and requires revision in order to meet the needs of our current changing ecosystem.
 At the current rate krill is being fished, many species of marine life will not have enough food to maintain population size.

 Controversy

 In recent years there has been some debate on the source of krill decline in conjunction with the krill paradox.
 In an article written by Martin James Cox in 2018, he debated how involved krill fisheries and global warming is with current krill populations.
 In the article he attested that there has been no long term decline of krill populations from the 1980s to the 2000s.
 He instead concluded that the long-term decline in the krill population is due to the failure to consider how krill density interacts with uneven sampling over time and space, as well as the use of different types of fishing nets.
 In response to this article, Simeon L Hill wrote a cumulative article on current krill statistics revealing Cox's original piece to be biased.